 The fees and charges listed below are costs that students may incur beyond the basic tuition fees.
+Non-Institutional Fees are paid only when services are requested or provided as summarized below.

-NEW STUDENTS' RIGHT TO CANCEL: All tuition and refundable fees are fully refundable upon cancellation of enrollment through attendance at the first-class session, or the seventh (7) day of enrollment, whichever is later.
+NEW STUDENTS' RIGHT TO CANCEL: All tuition and \refundable fees are fully refundable upon cancellation of enrollment through attendance at the first-class session, or the seventh (7) day of enrollment, whichever is later.
 This time frame is called "THE CANCELLATION PERIOD."
-Students who cancel within THE CANCELLATION PERIOD will receive a refund of all tuition and all refundable fees paid on their behalf.
+Students who cancel within THE CANCELLATION PERIOD will receive a refund of all tuition and all Institutional fees paid on their behalf.

-Fee Type Purpose of Refundable Fees during Fee Amount The Cancellation Period Undergraduate Resource Funds a variety of services such as CMU's student email, \$250 Information Technology Fee Microsoft 365 software, 24/7 online library, facility-based (annual) laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. + Master's Resources Funds a variety of services such as CMU's student email, \$280 Information Fee (annual) Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software.
-Doctoral Resource Funds a variety of services such as CMU's student email, \$500 Information Technology Fee Microsoft 365 software, 24/7 online library, facility-based (annual) laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software.
-Extracurricular Athletic Participating Extracurricular Athletic Students Only: Funds all \$300 Development Fee aspects and costs of expenses for the development, and maintenance of the University's extracurricular athletic programs and the related facilities for all sports programs, including travel, uniforms, and game expenses.
-This fee is assessed each eight-week session for each academic year.
-Fee Type Purpose of Non-Refundable Fees for All Students Fee Amount (paid only when services are requested or provided) Bank Wire Fee Bank wire transfer fee (incoming and outgoing) \$45 Degree Program Change For changing degree programs or area of concentration pay \$75 this fee Student ID Replacement For requesting a new or additional Student ID with picture \$30 Diploma (re-order) For reordering a diploma (additional postage and rush fees \$55 may apply) Graduation Processing For verifying student records prior to graduation \$45 Notarized Letter For requesting a notarized degree verification \$20 Official Transcript For requesting additional official transcripts (all students \$20 receive one official transcript at graduation at no cost) Domestic Oversight Postage For shipping requests via USPS (large packages incur increased \$25 costs) Returned Check/Declined For receiving a returned check or declined credit card \$35 Credit Card notification Student Tuition Recovery California Residents Only (non-refundable) Varies Fund (STRF) (\$0.00 per \$1,000 of total institutional charges)
+Fee Type Purpose of Institutional Refundable Fees during The Cancellation Period Fee Amount Undergraduate Resource Information Technology Fee (annual) Funds a variety of services such as CMU's student email, Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. \$250 Master's Resources Information Fee ( annual ) Funds a variety of services such as CMU's student email, Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. \$280 Doctoral Resource Information Technology Fee (annual) Funds a variety of services such as CMU's student email, Microsoft 365 software, 24/7 online library, facility-based laptops, Student ID cards, computerized student discounts, upgrades to the online learning system, student portal system, and related software. \$500 Extracurricular Athletic Development Fee Participating Extracurricular Athletic Students Only : Funds all aspects and costs of expenses for the development, and maintenance of the University's extracurricular athletic programs and the related facilities for all sports programs, including travel, uniforms, and game expenses.
+This fee is assessed each eight-week session for each academic year. \$300 Student Tuition Recovery Fund (STRF) California Residents Only (\$0.00 per \$1,000 of total institutional charges) Varies Fee Туре NON-INSTITUTIONAL FEES (Independent of the educational contract) - All Students (paid only when services are requested or provided) Non-Refundable once provided.
+Fee Amount Bank Wire Fee Bank wire transfer fee (incoming and outgoing) \$45 Degree Program Change For changing degree programs or area of concentration pay this fee \$75 Student ID Replacement For requesting a new or additional Student ID with picture \$30 Diploma (re-order) For reordering a diploma (additional postage and rush fees may apply) \$55 Graduation Processing For verifying student records prior to graduation \$45 Notarized Letter For requesting a notarized degree verification \$20 Official Transcript For requesting additional official transcripts (all students receive one official transcript at graduation at no cost) \$20 Domestic Oversight Postage For shipping requests via USPS (large packages incur increased costs) \$25